-Inside: My top recommendations for Spanish shows on Netflix.
+Inside: A guide to top series and recommendations for Spanish shows on Netflix, organized by genres.

 Ready?
 Let’s get started.